MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-message-extension.md

 ms.date: 09/07/2023
 ---

-# Bot based Message extension
+# Bot-based Message extension

-Bot based plugins are message extensions that use a bot to handle user requests and responses.
+Bot-based plugins are message extensions that use a bot to handle user requests and responses.
 They require a bot registration and a bot framework SDK.
 They can be configured and deployed using the App Studio or the Teams Toolkit.

 # [Teams Toolkit](#tab/Teams-toolkit)

-1. Open Visual Studio Code.
+1. Open **Visual Studio Code**.
-1. From the left pane, Select Teams Toolkit.
+1. From the left pane, Select **Teams Toolkit**.
-1. Select Create a New App.
+1. Select **Create a New App**.
-1. Select Message Extension.
+1. Select** Message Extension**.
-1. Select Custom Search Results.
+1. Select **Custom Search Results**.
-1. Select a programming language.
+1. Select a **programming language**.
-1. Select Default folder.
+1. Select **Default folder**.
-1. Enter the name of your app and select Enter.
+1. Enter the name of your app and select **Enter**.

 To trigger the Message Extension through Copilot, you can:

-1. Select Debug in Copilot (Edge) or Debug in Copilot (Chrome) from the launch configuration dropdown.
+1. Select **Debug in Copilot (Edge)** or **Debug in Copilot (Chrome)** from the launch configuration dropdown.
+The app launches in a browser.
-1. When Teams launches in the browser, click the Apps icon from Teams client left rail to open 1.
-Teams app store and search for Copilot.
+1. Select **Apps** and search for Copilot.
 1. Open the Copilot app and send a prompt to trigger your plugin.
 1. Send a message to Copilot to find an NPM package information.
-For example: Find the npm package info on teamsfx-react.
+For example, find the npm package info on teamsfx-react.

 > [!NOTE]
 > This prompt may not always make Copilot include a response from your message extension.
 If it happens, try some other prompts or leave a feedback to us by thumbing down the Copilot response and leave a message tagged with [MessageExtension].